 When we think of visitors landing on our blog, we usually think of them landing on our homepage.
 However, most people land via search engines, links from other blogs, twitter, facebook, and are landing on individual posts.

-One of the best ways to increase pageviews and have your newly landed visitors stay around longer (and maybe subscribe to your blog like we talked about last week) is to start using a related post plugin.
+One of the best ways to increase pageviews and have your newly landed visitors stay around longer (and maybe subscribe to your blog like we talked about last week) is to start using a related post plugin for your WordPress blog.

 Even if you have your homepage set up in a more magazine style – with excerpts, your visitors are only seeing one post at a time when they come.